Lady Kasuga: Shogun's wet-nurse

+According to tradition, Lady Kasuga and Empress consort Tokugawa Masako (Oeyo and Hidetada's daughter) broke a taboo by visiting the imperial court dressed as commoners.
+It is alleged this caused Emperor Go-Mizunoo to abdicate in embarrassment, although the fallout over the "Purple Robe Incident" is perhaps a more likely reason for this event.

 After the death of Oeyo (Iemitsu's mother), Kasuga no Tsubone exerted herself to the utmost to find consorts for him, convincing a succession of women including Eikoin, the abbess of Keiko-in Temple in Ise Province, as well as Hoju-in and Junsho-in, to enter the Ooku.
+During her life time, she had a fortune equivalent to over 100,000 koku.

 Death

 Kasuga no Tsubone died in October 1643 at the age of 64.
 The poem she wrote upon her death reads, "As it sinks into the West, the moon beckons me to transcend the law; today at last, I shall surely escape the Burning House (a Buddhist metaphor for the current world of passions and agony)."

 Her grave is in Rinshō-in, a temple in Bunkyō, Tokyo; the temple possesses a portrait of Kasuga by Kanō Tan'yū.
 The Kasuga neighborhood of Bunkyō takes its name from her.
 Another grave is in Odawara, Kanagawa Prefecture.
 Kasuga no Tsubone was of a comparable court rank position to Hojo Masako and Taira no Tokiko, being one of the most prominent figures of their time.